ropenscilabs/bienapidocs/source/index.html.md

 # Authentication

 An API token is required for most routes.
-Tokens are passed in a header like `Authorization: token`.
-Or as a curl request: `curl -H "Authorization: token" https://bienapi.xyz`.
+Tokens are passed in a header like `Authorization: token`, for example: `curl -H "Authorization: token" https://bienapi.xyz`.

-Get a token using the `/token` route, see below.
+Get a token using the [/token](#token) route.

 <aside class="notice">
 You must get your own personal API key.